mihaiplesa/mihaiplesa.com/content/en/home/contact.md

 title: "contact"
 ---

-Feel free to connect with me on LinkedIn or Twitter or reach out via e-mail.
+Feel free to connect and explore using the icons below.